DotNetChickUa/AICalendarBackend/README.md

-# 📅 AI Calendar WebAPI
+﻿# ðŸ“… AI Calendar WebAPI

 **AI Calendar** is an ASP.NET Core WebAPI for managing personal calendar events.
 It supports natural language prompts, multi-user scheduling, and can integrate with LLMs via MCP.
 Backend is deployed on Render, frontend on GitHub Pages.

-## 🚀 Features
+## ðŸš€ Features

-- 👤 Simple user authentication
+- ðŸ‘¤ Simple user authentication
-- 📆 Event CRUD: create, update, delete events
+- ðŸ“† Event CRUD: create, update, delete events
-- 👥 Manage participants for events
+- ðŸ‘¥ Manage participants for events
-- 🔍 Find the earliest available slot for all participants
+- ðŸ” Find the earliest available slot for all participants
-- 💬 Natural Language Prompt Support:
+- ðŸ’¬ Natural Language Prompt Support:
   - `"Add meeting with Anna on Friday from 10:00 to 11:00"`
   - `"Cancel all events with title 'Coffee break'"`

-## 🛠️ Tech Stack
+## ðŸ› ï¸ Tech Stack

 - **Backend:** .NET 8 ASP.NET Core WebAPI
 - **LLM Integration:** PromptProcessor + MCP server